REN382333467/NUPT-FPV/README.md

 # NUPT-FPV
-NUPT-FPV: A multimodal dataset based on fingerprint and finger vein
+NUPT-FPV: A multimodal dataset based on fingerprint and finger vein <br>

 Paper: A Dataset and Benchmark for Multimodal Biometric Recognition Based on Fingerprint and Finger Vein

 ## Short Information